0mj/ruby-bowling-kata/README.md

 **GREEN**

-* Update *bowling.rb* so that it tests for spares and applies the spare bonus.
+* Update *game.rb* so that it tests for spares and applies the spare bonus.
 Verify that you have no failing tests
 <img width="1265" src="https://user-images.githubusercontent.com/1697198/94320175-ef460a00-ff51-11ea-9a4c-467dc6adae79.png">

 **REFACTOR**

-* In *bowling.rb* exptract the spare logic.
+* In *game.rb* exptract the spare logic.
 Create an intention revealing predicate method.
 Ensure no failures.
 <img width="852" src="https://user-images.githubusercontent.com/1697198/94320418-7bf0c800-ff52-11ea-8087-1c52f2a78c47.png">

 * Eliminate a magic number and a comment by creating constants for `FRAMES` and `PINS`